 After his identity was confirmed, Spriestersbach was released, and since earlier this year, lives with his sister in Vermont.
 She recently claimed he was “a shell of his former self…overly medicated and looked like he’d been through hell.”

-Lawson wants to hold the HPD and Hawaii’s Department of Health to acknowledge their errors.
+Lawson wants to hold the HPD and the Hawaii’s Department of Health to acknowledge their errors.
 A court date has not yet been set for the case.

 According to Johns Hopkins University, preventable medical errors are the third leading cause of death.
 When you need help from a medical professional, you should not have to second-guess their decisions or wonder if they have your best interests in mind or worry about suffering more injuries or becoming sicker because of their decisions and actions.